 Offer Multiple Languages

 Especially if you’re going to sell to various countries, with various cultural backgrounds, be prepared for searches in different languages.
+We've published a guide on how to run a multilingual and multi-location ecommerce store.

 Correct Shoppers’ Errors